Social Worker and New Graduate support

 I want listen wholeheartedly and support you in your journey.

-I encourage discussion around the concepts of Positive Psychological Theory.
+I enjoy and encourage discussion about Positive Psychological Theory.

 to support good self care and reminders to regularly review this.

 Planning around what professional development might be good for you

 about how we can turn theory and models into practice.

 Links to the resources